conorr/clamshell/README.md

 Command-line wrapper for Python modules
 ---------------------------------------

 Consoll enables you to write your own interactive shells trivially.
-Arrow-key-navigable command history and tab completion come baked in.
+Bash-style command history and tab completion come baked in.

 Here is an example: